Doctors and Nurses (film): Horror Movie and Goose Flesh

 After making the movie, Maurice Murphy and Brian Rosen decided to make a follow-up project, shooting two films back to back, Horror Movie and Goose Flesh, budgeted at $500,000 each.
-The movie had the same plot line but Horror Movie was a straight film whereas Goose Flesh was a comedy.
-The same cast and crew would be used.
+The movie had the same plot line but Horror Movie was a straight film, whereas Goose Flesh was a comedy.
+The same cast and crew were used.

-Filming starting in Sydney in April 1981.
+Filming started in Sydney in April 1981.
 A scene would be shot straight then re-shot as a comedy.
-However the film ran out of money and filming stopped after a week.
+However, the film ran out of money and filming stopped after a week.
 Brian Rosen was left with $700,000 debt.